Tongji University: Rankings and reputation

-As of 2025, Tongji features in the top 200th global universities as ranked by the Academic Ranking of World Universities, the QS World University Rankings, the Times Higher Education World University Rankings and the U.S. News & World Report Best Global Universities Ranking.
+As of 2026, Tongji features in the top 150th global universities as ranked by the Academic Ranking of World Universities, the QS World University Rankings, the Times Higher Education World University Rankings and the U.S. News & World Report Best Global Universities Ranking.

-Tongji University was ranked #3 in Shanghai, #10 nationwide and #149 globally in 2024 in terms of aggregate performance from the three most widely observed university rankings (THE+ARWU+QS) as reported by the Aggregate Ranking of Top Universities.
+Tongji University was ranked #3 in Shanghai, #9 nationwide and #131 globally in 2025 in terms of aggregate performance from the three most widely observed university rankings (THE+ARWU+QS) as reported by the Aggregate Ranking of Top Universities.

-The Times Higher Education World University Rankings 2025 placed Tongji #141 worldwide, #22 in Asia, #11 in China and #3 in Shanghai.
+The U.S. News & World Report Best Global Universities Ranking 2026 placed Tongji #110 worldwide, #21 in Asia, #11 in China and #3 in Shanghai.

 Tongji graduates are highly desired in China and worldwide.
 In 2017, its Graduate Employability rankings placed at #101 in the world in the QS Graduate Employability Rankings.
 Tongji University is regarded as one of the most reputable Chinese universities by the Times Higher Education World Reputation Rankings where it ranked # 151 globally.